 - Keep it professional: Being unprofessional in any sort of way will tank down your authoritativeness.
 Do you think a high-authority brand would misspell its email address, or have an unresponsive website design?

 - Stand out from the competition: To be an authority, you must stand out.
-That’s done by delivering outstanding services, effectively addressing pain points, having a unique approach, and outperforming the competition.
+That’s done by delivering outstanding services, effectively addressing pain points or having a unique approach to design and innovation:

 How to Improve your Website’s Trustworthiness